mccolin/couchbase-playground/README.md

 Once Couchbase is up and running within Docker, open http://localhost:8091 in browser to access Couchbase administrative panel.

+Select `Setup New Cluster` and give the new cluster a name.

 First time, you will have to create and Administrator user.
 Recommend a simple credential here for local development:
 * username: Administrator
 * password: password

+Creating the default couchbase setup is recommended, but will require your docker to have more memory.
+This can be done by going into your docker settings under `Advanced` and upping memory from 2GB to at least 3GB, 4+ is recommended.

 Your system should reveal itself as a **Cluster** with a single **Node**, likely at a Docker-internal IP address (e.g., 172.*).